wavemotion-dave/A7800DS/readme.txt

 Features :
 ----------
  Most things you should expect from an emulator.
 Speed is good.
-Sound is passable except for the few games that run below 60FPS.
+Sound is good except for the few games that run below 60FPS.

 Philosophy :